Emily-RoseSteyn/measuring-quality-of-life-gauteng/data/README.md

     gcro-2021.dta
 ```

+The GCRO 2017/18 and 2020/21 survey methods to calculate the Quality of Life index were modified.
+For this
+reason an additional data file is included in the
+repo - [gcro-2016-additional-data.sav](./surveys/gcro-2016-additional-data.sav).
+Make sure to run `dvc pull` if you do
+not have hooks initialised.
+Then you can proceed with the `gcro-processing` step which will merge this data into the
+gcro-2016 dataset.

 ## Shapefiles

 The shapefiles have been added to the DVC remote store.
 Make sure that you have setup DVC as documented in the